microsoft/fluentui/apps/fabric-website/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 For more details about what `initializeIcons` does, check out Fabric's [wiki page about icons](https://github.com/microsoft/fluentui/wiki/Using-icons).

-Once you've initialized the icons, you can use the Icon component in your app like any other Fabric component:
+Once you've initialized the icons, you can use the Icon component in your app like any other Fluent UI component:

 ```tsx
 import * as React from 'react';